Jason Heyward Player Props: Dodgers vs. Diamondbacks

 Jason Heyward At The Plate

-- In 22.9% of his games this season, Heyward has had at least one RBI.
-He's picked up more than one in 8.4% and driven in three or more of his team's runs in three contests.
+- Heyward has driven in a run in 19 games this year (22.6%), including seven games with more than one RBI (8.3%).
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.